glynawe/Vanilla/vanilla.md

 A variable definition has an implicit declaration if one is not given in a program's modules.

 An implicit variable declaration has a default value.
 Numeric variables are initialized to zero.
-Pointer values are initialized to `null`.
+Pointer, procedure and object values are initialized to `null`.
 The elements of arrays and records are recursively initialized by these rules.
 I.e. every non-structured value in a default structure ends up being zero or null.

 The above rule is also used to initialize local variables within blocks.

 # Types

-    TypeDefinition = "type" NAME "=" Type | OpaqueType.
+    TypeDefinition = "type" NAME "=" Type ";" | OpaqueType.
-    OpaqueType     = "type" NAME.
+    OpaqueType     = "type" NAME ";".

     Type = GlobalName
          | "[" Constant "]" Type
          | "[" "]" Type
+         | "struct" "{" {VariableList ";"} "}
+         | ReferenceType.

+    ReferenceType =
-         | "struct" "{" {VariableList ";"} "}"
+         | "object" [GlobalName] [ "{" {VariableList ";"} "}" ]
          | "ref" Type
          | "fn" FnType.